youngpark1516/League-of-Legends-meta-analysis/README.md

 # League of Legends Position Analysis
+Author: Chanyoung Park

 ## Introduction

 ### General introduction
+League of Legends (LoL) is a globally popular multiplayer online battle arena (MOBA) game developed by Riot Games.
+Released in 2009, it has grown into one of the most played and watched esports games in the world.
+The game is played by two teams of five players, each taking on specific roles: Top, Jungle, Mid, Bot (ADC), and Support.

+Due to the complex nature of the game, both professional and general players often stick to one or two roles throughout their career, specializing in their field.
+For this reason, there are many discussions regarding the comparisons of positions on difficulty, importance, and even superiority (?!).

+Therefore, in order for the author to actively engage in and effectively win these arguments, the overall focus of this analysis is in comparing positions.
+All analysis is conducted without bias.

+One specific focus of this investigation will be on the allocation of gold.
+Specifically, I intend to find out whether allocating more gold to ADC/bot in early game is more beneficial to the winning of a game than allocating more gold to midlane.

+Further, a prediction model will be developed to predict whether a player is playing as a midlaner using the match data.

 ### Dataset introduction
-The dataset provides a wide range of columns that capture gameplay metrics and match outcomes from professional League of Legends (LoL) esports matches throughout the year 2024.
+The dataset provides a wide range of columns that capture gameplay metrics and match outcomes from professional League of Legends (LoL) esports matches throughout the year 2024 provided by Oracle's Elixir.

 The dataset contains 116,064 rows and 161 columns with extensive detail of the each game.
 Below is a brief introduction to the columns that this project will focus on: